ubco-cmps/constructing_data100/README.md

 1. Pass the Labs with an average grade of at least 50%, with no more than 4 missed labs.
 1. Pass the Tests with an average grade of at least 50%.
-1. Pass the Project with a grade of at least 40%.
+1. Pass the Project with a grade of at least 50%.
+1. Pass the Final Exam with a grade of at least 50%
 1. Pass the Course overall with a grade of at least 50%.

 If a student does not satisfy the appropriate requirements, the student will be assigned the **lower** of their earned course grade or, a maximum overall grade of 45 in the course.